With most business decisions there are risks, and the same applies to selling a business.

 Then there are legal considerations arising from due diligence which may impact the final Business Sale Agreement.
 And all those nuances depending on whether it’s an asset sale or a stock (share) sale.
 There’s a lot to think about, and it’s hard to escape the detail.

 David Rebbettes, BCMS | (BR Studio Debate) Thinking of Selling Your Business Watch This First

 Talking of detail, how about those all-important numbers?
 Previous performance inevitably impacts on asking price.
 Whether calculated using a specialist valuation tool, various "rules of thumb", or from benchmark comparisons with similar advertised businesses.
-An Accountant can help with the valuation process, analysing business financial performance, and with presentation of the key facts, including clear graphical summaries to inform prospective buyers.
+An accountant can help with the valuation process, analyzing business financial performance, and with presentation of the key facts, including clear graphical summaries to inform prospective buyers.

 Tax liabilities arising from a business sale are best considered in advance as they are sure to impact negotiations for both parties.
-An Accountant well versed in tax law is a major asset starting, but not ending with, the type of sale, whether Asset or Stock.
+An accountant well versed in tax law is a major asset starting, but not ending with, the type of sale, whether asset or shares/stock.
 This can get really complex and so it’s not advisable for a business owner to tackle this as a novice.